bible slavery verses

 Ephesians 6:5-9 elaborates on this point by instructing masters to treat their servants with respect: “Servants be obedient to them that are your masters according to the flesh with fear and trembling; in singleness of heart as unto Christ; not with eye service as men pleasers; but as servants of Christ doing the will of God from the heart.”
 This passage encourages masters to think of how Jesus would want them to treat their servants when dealing with any issues related to slavery.

-See also amharic bible verses
+See also bible verses about being an example

 Overall, both Old Testament verses about slavery and New Testament verses about slavery emphasize treating servants fairly according to God’s standards.
 Although these passages discuss different aspects of slavery such as buying or selling slaves or how masters should treat their servants, each one reinforces the idea that people should be treated with kindness no matter what their social status is.